PowerShell/Community-Blog/Posts/2021/10/crescendo-configuration.md

 You might notice that defining **Parameters** is optional.
 This is not uncommon.
 In my VssAdmin module, the cmdlets `Get-VssProvider`, `Get-VssVolume`, and `Get-VssWriter` do not have parameters.
-These simple cmdlet don't require any input to return the requested information.
+These simple cmdlets don't require any input to return the requested information.

 Let's take a closer look at a simple cmdlet definition.

 - The **Verb** and **Noun** properties form the name of the cmdlet.
 - The **OriginalName** property contains the path to the native command that the cmdlet runs to get the output.
-- The **OriginalCommandElements** is an array of strings that passed to the native command as parameters.
+- The **OriginalCommandElements** is an array of strings that are passed to the native command as parameters.
 A typical CLI like `vssadmin` has its own set of commands that perform different actions.
 Those commands may have additional parameters.
 In this example, the `vssadmin list providers` command has no additional parameters.